bloominstituteoftechnology/orientation-git/README.md

 ---

 ## Open your Command Line Interface
-*Become familiar with this step as you will use it often in your daily career.*
+*Become familiar with this step as you will use it often in your career.*

 MacOS
 > Open the Terminal: `Command Key + Spacebar` then type `terminal` in the search.